CharlieWillard/ZoomImageViewer/README.md

 ## Features

-- **2x2 Grid Layout**: View up to four images simultaneously for easy comparison.
+- **Grid Layout**: View up to four images simultaneously for easy comparison.
 - **Dynamic Zoom and Pan**: Synchronize zoom and pan across all viewers for seamless navigation.
 - **Curtain Mode**: Compare images by adjusting image borders as your cursor moves.
 - **Simple File Input**: Load images directly from your computer using the intuitive interface.